Adventure Birding 'n Outdoors in New Guinea's Wild West

 we could spend potentially rewarding time with the Lesser Bird-of-paradise again.
 Alternatively, if circumstances thereto are

-deemed favorable, we could try our luck at an active display site of the Crescent-caped Lophorina, a jaw-dropping shape-shifter
+deemed favorable, we could try our luck at an active display site of the Vogelkop Lophorina, a jaw-dropping shape-shifter

 that normally performs very infrequently only.